FOREX-Yen jumps, dollar steady ahead of U.S. inflation data | Business

 FOREX-Yen jumps, dollar steady ahead of U.S. inflation data

-The yen got a boost on Thursday on expectations that the Bank of Japan will review the side effects of its monetary easing, while the dollar held near a seven-month low against the euro ahead of U.S. inflation data later in the day.
-The Japanese yen rose as much as 0.8% to a session high of 131.36 per dollar in Asian trade, following a Yomiuri report that the BOJ will review the side effects of its monetary easing at next week's policy meeting and may take additional steps to correct distortions in the yield curve.
+The yen got a boost on Thursday on expectations the Bank of Japan will review the side effects of its monetary easing, while the dollar held near a seven-month low against the euro ahead of U.S. inflation data later in the day.
+The yen rose 1.3% to a session high of 130.80 per dollar following a Yomiuri report that the Bank of Japan (BOJ) will review the side effects of its monetary easing at next week's policy meeting and may take additional steps to correct distortions in the yield curve.

-The Japanese yen rose as much as 0.8% to a session high of 131.36 per dollar in Asian trade, following a Yomiuri report that the BOJ will review the side effects of its monetary easing at next week's policy meeting and may take additional steps to correct distortions in the yield curve.
-The yen last bought 131.70 per dollar.
-The news follows the BOJ's surprise tweak in December to its bond yield control, though the move has failed to address distortions caused in the bond market by the central bank's massive bond buying.
+The yen rose 1.3% to a session high of 130.80 per dollar following a Yomiuri report that the Bank of Japan (BOJ) will review the side effects of its monetary easing at next week's policy meeting and may take additional steps to correct distortions in the yield curve.
+The news follows the BOJ's surprise tweak in December to its bond yield curve control, though the move has failed to address distortions caused in the bond market by the central bank's massive bond buying.

-Elsewhere, the dollar was a touch higher ahead of the closely watched U.S. inflation data, which could provide more clarity on how quickly price pressures are easing in the world's largest economy and the impact on the Federal Reserve's rate-hike path.
-The U.S. dollar index was up 0.1% to 103.25, not far off its seven-month low of 102.93 hit earlier in the week.
+Elsewhere, the dollar was a little changed ahead of closely watched U.S. inflation data, which could provide more clarity on how quickly price pressures are easing in the world's largest economy and the impact on the Federal Reserve's rate-hike path.
+The U.S. dollar index was last down 0.06% to 103.04, not far off its seven-month low of 102.93 hit earlier in the week.

-Expectations that the Fed may be nearing the end of its aggressive monetary policy tightening campaign and that it may not have to raise rates as high as previously feared has already sent the greenback tumbling to multi-month lows against its peers this year.
-"There's a coherent message of an easing of price pressures in the United States, so even if you get one upside surprise to CPI that wouldn't completely undermine the trend," ING's Turner said.
+"There is near-term upside risk to the dollar for the simple reason it has sold off a lot since last Friday's nonfarm payrolls report," said Axel Rudolph, financial analyst at IG.
+"Traders who have been short since Friday have had a good trade so even if CPI is in line with expectations I think there will be some short-term dollar strength as they exit their short positions," Rudolph added.

-"Last Friday's sub-50 ISM services data adds to recessionary fears and that supports the soft dollar backdrop where the Fed would be allowed to ease policy later in the year," Turner added, with ING forecasting a further 50 basis points of rate hikes this year before 100 basis points of cuts in the second half.
-Sterling slipped 0.1% to $1.2140, while the euro was 0.1% lower at $1.0747, after rising to a seven-month peak of $1.07765 in the previous session.
+Economists polled by Reuters expect December core inflation to moderate to 5.7% from 6.0% on an annual basis, with headline prices seen 6.5% higher than a year earlier.
+Sterling rose 0.1% to $1.2160, while the euro was little changed at $1.0763, after rising to a seven-month peak of $1.07765 in the previous session.

-The euro continues to find support from hawkish messaging from European Central Bank officials, with four calling for additional rate increases on Wednesday.
+The euro continues to find support from hawkish messaging from European Central Bank officials, with four on Wednesday calling for additional rate increases.
 "Our expectations are for another 125 basis points of rate hikes from the ECB and stay there until 2024," ING's Turner said.

-Data released on Thursday showed that Australia's trade surplus unexpectedly widened in November and came in well above forecasts.
-China's offshore yuan last stood at 6.7589 per dollar, after hitting a five-month high of 6.7545 per dollar earlier in the session, on optimism that China's economy is on the road to recovery.
+Data released on Thursday showed Australia's trade surplus unexpectedly widened in November and came in well above forecasts.
+China's offshore yuan last stood at 6.7609 per dollar, after hitting a five-month high of 6.7505 per dollar earlier in the session, on optimism that China's economy is on the road to recovery.

-Meanwhile, bitcoin was higher for the fifth consecutive day, hitting its highest level in a month at $18,370.
+Meanwhile, bitcoin rose for the fifth consecutive day, hitting its highest level in a month at $18,370.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)